TeamSparkAI/toolvault/docs/policies.md

 - They may need to know the serverId (for pinning validator)
 - They may need access to models/data (pinning validator) or other servies (secrets manager service for secrets condition)

-## Module system
+## New Conditions and Actions system

-For each policy we have a list of policy conditions and policy actions, with their respective instance confugration We apply the policy conditions, which produce alerts, then we send those alers to the configured policy actions

-Policy condition instances will have name/notes (as current)

-All policy conditions will produce alerts
-- Currently alerts contain filterName and array of matches
-- It seems like we will need to add some more context?
-Look at examples.
-  - For something like pinning, new tool showed up, tool disappeard, tool description changed, tool schema changed, etc
-  - This would be per match (at least in this specific case)
-- Some conditions may produce alert "matches" with no matching text
-  - Message validator might have a "exceeds maximum message size" alert that doesn't relate to any specific text match
+Policies have a set of conditions and a set of actions.

+These conditions and actions are implemented as Policy Elements, available from a factory, and installable/configurable via API
+- This is an extensible system, where the policy engine logic knows nothing about the specific conditions/actions

+Policy conditions have name and notes (especially to distinguish between multiple instances of the same policy condition type in generating alerts)

+Each policy condition or action instance contains params to determine how it should be applied
+- The UX uses the policly element schema to dynamically generate config to collect/populate params
+- The UX also can call the policy element optional param validator to validate the set of params

+When a condition is applied it reports findings (one or more)
+- The findings can indicate details and metatata about the finding
+- The findings can indicate whether the finding is a text match, suitable for individual action (redaction, etc)
+- The findings can indicate a location (field, range)

+For each policy, all conditions are applied to a message and all findings collected.

+If any findings were produced, all policy actions are applied (the set of findings are passed to each action)

+Actions produce ActionEvents (one or more)
+- Each ActionEvent may optionally be linked to the condition that produced the finding that generated it

+After all policy actions are applied
+- The set of conditions which produced findings are used to generated an Alert for each set of findings (by policy/condition)
+- The set of ActionEvents for each policy are used to generate a MessageAction with all ActionEvents (by policy/action)

+The action events from all policies for a message are evaluted to determine which ones modify content Those action events are evaluted as a group to determine the final content modification, which is then applied
+- If any action event is a message replacement, the one associated with the highest severity policy wins
+- If no action event is a message replacement, all content modification actions are applied (coalesced)

+### Policy conditions findings use cases

+Some findings may indicate a text match (regex condition, secrets manager condition, etc)
+- These findings may be handled specially by actions that can operate on matches (specifically the built-in rewrite action) Some findings may indicate referenced text that is not a match
+- Example: Pinning condition identified new tool (will indicate tool in payload, but not as a text "match")
+- UX can still highlight referenced text in payload, but match processing actions will not process it Some findings may indicate an issue, but no referenced text (location)
+- Example: Message validator - Message too large
-- Some conditions might want to add metadata to alerts or alert matchs (for example, confident score for a secret or DLP match)
+Some conditions might want to add metadata to findings
-  - Maybe the matches contain a description, the match data (optional), and then a metadata JSON object (optional)
+- Example: Confident score for a secret or DLP match (can be set in finding metadata)
 - The metadata will be available to actions
   - Some actions may know about sepcific metadata
   - Some actions may allow metadata to be accessed generally (through tokens, for example, like "DLP leak detected with confidence $match.score")
     - This might imply that the user knows about the metadata
     - Should alert metadata schema be part of the policy condition definition?

-Some of those alerts will be specific text matches (suitable for text replacement action)

-Some of the alerts will not reference any text in the message

-Some of the alerts might reference text in the message (so that the UX can highlight the matched/offending content), but those matches may not be suitable for replacement actions
-- Let's say message contained invalid JSON element (or out of range, etc) - we might want to indicate the content, but it is not suitable for replacement
-- Let's say pinning validation wants to indicate the values that didn't match the stored elements (like this new method showed up, or this too description changed)
-  - Indication is at the message level, matches might highlight bad content, but it's not suitable for replacement
-- Note: This probably means "Finding" needa a bool for suitable for replacement (or "text match")

 ## Policy condition

-A policy condition is a module implementing the PolicyCondition interface It will have metadata (name, description, input type: message or text, and output type - produces matches)
+A policy condition is a module implementing the PolicyCondition interface It will have metadata (name, description)
 - In new implementation it takes a message, has base class utility methods to process as fields A policy processor can have it's own application-level configuration
 - It has a schema indicating fields, required/optional, default values, etc